srpayd/Snowflake-Project/README.md

                     - Virtual Warehouses
                     - Multi-cluster Warehouse
                     - Query Optimization

+### 4. Query Performance & Reclustering

+- **Branch Name:** query-performance

+  **Description:** This branch introduces enhancements that optimize query performance in the Snowflake database environment.
+Divided into three distinct sections, the changes address various aspects of query execution, metadata caching, and clustering information systems.
+The updates include improvements in query history and performance metrics analysis, exploration of metadata and results caching techniques, and investigation of automatic clustering features alongside cost monitoring mechanisms.
+These enhancements aim to enhance query efficiency, reduce computational overhead, and provide insights into optimizing table storage and query execution.

+                    - Query History and Performance Metrics:
+                    - Metadata and Results Caching:
+                    - Automatic Clustering and Cost Monitoring:

 ### 5. Data Loading and Unloading (Structured, Semi-structured, and Unstructured data)